An apology is not only a rule of the polite society. It is a ritual.

 Apologies always helps in making a bad situation better.
+Sometimes, it may seem as though it’s a bit too late to apologize.
+But, it isn’t.
 It helps disarm the other person of their anger and prevents any further misunderstanding that could worsen the situation.
 It heals the mental destruction propelled on the victim.

 There are a lot of benefits that you and the other person will experience once you apologize: